 Sustainability is a necessity for the survival of all life on Earth.
 As a division of our Giving Fund, the Sustainability Initiative provides funding to new and existing organizations that support, certify, use or supply fair trade, fairmined, recycled, conflict-free metals and gemstones, lab-created gemstones, and other ethically sourced and sustainable materials.
 This funding enables the creation of sustainable products through more transparent and abundant supply chains.
 We provide charitable donations to the Alliance for Responsible Mining to support their mission to help artisanal and small-scale miners form legal and responsible Fairmined certified mining cooperatives.
 We also offset carbon emissions generated from shipping our products by donating to our partner Rainforest Trust, whose mission is to strategically buy and protect threatened tropical lands to save endangered species. $10 donated to their Saving Indigenous Lands in the Amazon project in Peru can protect 5 acres and approximately 3,675 metric tons of carbon dioxide, which is equal to the yearly carbon dioxide released by 781 U.S. cars.

-Our goal is to transform Alkimee into a luxury brand that can match the longevity of the companies in the jewelry industry that have existed for hundreds* of years, but with a social venture model that embeds guaranteed funding for necessities into its core mission and legacy.
+Our goal is to transform Alkimee into a luxury brand that can match the longevity of the companies in the luxury goods industry that have existed for hundreds* of years, but with a social venture model that embeds guaranteed funding for necessities into its core mission and legacy.
 Tax dollars alone – whose allocation is subject to the whims of political parties – cannot provide a stable and guaranteed source of funding for necessities that should be human rights.
-Philanthropy and impact investments are essential to funding scalable solutions to social and environmental problems, and to achieving the UN Sustainable Development Goals.
-As a privately owned luxury brand and social venture, Alkimee has the potential to provide a source of funding for necessities that is as sustainable as the products we sell and as effective as the nonprofits and social ventures that we support.
-Our social mission is predicated on our founder's belief belief, proven by her own life experiences, that “rags to riches” stories can become the norm instead of a novelty if people are provided with the resources required to fulfill their basic survival needs, achieve financial security, and transform their dreams into a reality.
+Strategic philanthropy and impact investments are essential to funding scalable solutions to social and environmental problems, and to achieving the UN Sustainable Development Goals.
+As a privately owned luxury brand and social venture, Alkimee has the potential to provide a source of funding for necessities that is as sustainable as the products we offer and as effective as the nonprofits and social ventures that we support.
+Our social mission is predicated on our founder's belief, proven by her own life experiences, that “rags to riches” stories can become the norm instead of a novelty if people are provided with the resources required to fulfill their basic survival needs, achieve financial security, and transform their dreams into a reality.

 If you know a nonprofit or social venture focused on necessity causes and sustainability issues that would benefit from Alkimee's funding, contact us to make an official referral.
 Please include their name, mission, and website in your initial email.